Lindsey Nelson

 Lindsey Nelson (May 25, 1919 – June 10, 1995) was an American sportscaster best known for his long career calling play-by-play of college football and New York Mets baseball.

 Nelson spent 17 years with the Mets and three years with the San Francisco Giants.
 For 33 years Nelson covered college football, including 26 Cotton Bowls, five Sugar Bowls, four Rose Bowls, and 14 years announcing syndicated Notre Dame games.
 He is in or honored by 13 separate Halls of Fame.
-Fans remember a talented broadcaster, an expert storyteller, and a true sports enthusiast.
-From his colorful jackets to his equally colorful broadcasts and enthusiastic manner of speaking, Nelson established himself as one of the industry's leading sportscasters.

 Early life

 Nelson was born on May 25, 1919, in Pulaski, Tennessee, the third child of Jon and Asie Nelson.
 He graduated from Columbia Central High School in Columbia.
 He graduated from the University of Tennessee in 1941, taught English, and then served in the U.S. Army, where he was a captain in North Africa and Europe during World War II.
 He also served as a war correspondent and public relations specialist, and played on an Army baseball team managed by Harry Walker.